 • Bring special medical equipment

-• Bring your service animal into the cabin
+• Bring your assistance dog into the cabin

 • You need to request special assistance (and book your flight) at least 48 hours before departure.